 We used a descriptive survey method to get information from customers and management of PVPPs and combined with review of available written documentation.
 We visited the village and meet with respondents and interviewed them deeply in face to face rapport.
 Numbers of respondents of each village were 164, 181 and 124 for Tulabolo Timur, Pelita Hijau and Pilolaheya village respectively.
-The survey was conducted in Apr-May 2018 for two projects: Pelita Hijau village of Bone Pantai district and Pilolheya village of Bulango ulu district.
-Bone Bolango regency lies between $00^{\circ}$ 18' 25" - $00^{\circ}$ 48' 21" North latitude and 123° 03' 41" - 123° 33' 06" East Longitude.
+The survey was conducted in Apr-May 2018 for three projects: MHPP-Tulabolo Timur of Suwawa timur district, Pelita Hijau village of Bone Pantai district and Pilolheya village of Bulango ulu district.
+Bone Bolango regency lies between 00° 18' 25" - 00° 48' 21"North latitude and 123° 03' 41" - 123° 33' 06" East Longitude.
 Total area of this regency is 1,984.31 km, containing 159 villages.
 Population of the regency mostly is Gorontalonese.